 Similarly, these responses highlight the synergy between English teaching and certain soft skill development, which could be undermined by the changing status of the English exam.
 Besides, the lack of support could also cast doubt on this possibility.
-This result is consistent with Tran (2018), who found that the absence of exams alone does not automatically shift classroom focus but can provide room for varied teaching approaches if effectively supported by school administration.
+In contrast, Cheng, Watanabe and Curtis (2004) suggested that students would benefit from a greater focus on developing communicative skills, critical thinking, and problem-solving abilities in the absence of exam-oriented instruction.